damix00/pingua-backend/README.md

 This is the backend for the Pingua project.
 It is built using **TypeScript** and **Express.js**, with a focus on scalability, real-time interaction, and AI-assisted learning.

+**For more information check the [mobile app repo](https://github.com/damix00/pingua-expo-app).**

+🥈 2nd Place in the national computer science competition in the Software Development category in Croatia, 2025.

 ## Tech Stack

 - **Language**: TypeScript